yahiaelgamal/PovertyAssesmentPitch/african_story.md

 ### Imputation Example and Dealing with Missing Data

-Some data is missing, but it is not much, (i investigated quickly offline)
+Some data is missing, but it is not much, (I investigated quickly offline)

 ```r